bilby-dev/bilby/docs/array_api.rst

 - **NumPy** (default): Standard CPU-based computations
 - **JAX**: GPU/TPU acceleration and automatic differentiation
+- **PyTorch**: GPU acceleration and deep learning integration.
+  :code:`PyTorch` support is not complete, for example, functionality requiring interpolation is not available.

 While :code:`Bilby` should be compatible with other Array API compliant libraries, these are not currently tested or officially supported.